What your clients need to know

-Proceeds from a 529 account can be used at any eligible college or certified apprenticeship program.
+Proceeds from a Putnam 529 for America account can be used at any eligible college or certified apprenticeship program.
 Proceeds may be used to pay for tuition, fees, room and board, books, and other qualified expenses.
-In addition, up to $10,000 per student per year may also be used to pay tuition at any public, private, or religious elementary or secondary school.
+In addition, up to $10,000 per student per year may be used to pay tuition at any public, private, or religious elementary or secondary school.
 A lifetime amount of $10,000 can be used to pay back student loans.

-A special gift tax exclusion allows five years' worth of gifts to a single beneficiary in a single year without triggering the federal gift tax.
+A special provision of 529 plans allows contributions equal to five years' worth of gifts to a single beneficiary in a single year without triggering the federal gift tax.
 The maximum amount of contributions eligible for the 5-year election for individuals/married couples is $85,000/$170,000 for 2023.

 Control of assets stay with the owner

 Even when the child reaches legal age, the account owner controls the account and retains control over withdrawals for the life of the account.
 This benefit is not offered by non-529 education savings accounts such as UGMAs and UTMAs, which transfer assets when the child reaches legal age.

 Major flexibility with Putnam 529 for America

 Since offering one of the first advisor-sold 529 savings plans in the country over two decades ago, Putnam Investments has been helping families across America build their futures.
 Putnam's expertise in 529 plan administration is combined with our industry-recognized customer service and over 85 years of investing experience.

 - No income, age, or time limits on contributions or withdrawals

 If a child decides not to attend college, the account owner can switch the account to another family member.
 Owners may change the beneficiary as many times as they wish to another member of their family, as defined by the IRS.
 Account owners have three options if a child decides not to attend college:

 - Leave the assets invested in the plan for later use